ress059/ecu/doc/dlist_h/index.rst

   ecu_dlist_push_back()

 :ecudoxygen:`ecu_dlist_insert_before() <ecu_dlist_insert_before>` iterates over the entire
 list, starting from HEAD.
-Each node in the iteration is passed to a user-defined condition function, where the user specifies if the node should be inserted at that location.
+Each position node in the iteration is passed to a user-defined condition function, where the user specifies if their node should be inserted at that location.
 The function exits as soon as the condition passes.
 If all conditions fail, the node is inserted to the back of the list: